Wild Florida Photo

 Once opened, click on the right or left side of the images to scroll through the other images above.

 A common bird of freshwater wetlands year-round throughout much of the peninsula and the panhandle in the winter.
 The range includes most of the United States, year-round or winter in the southern states, extending into the midwest and Canada during the summer.

 Appearing somewhat duck-like, but with a bill like moorhens and gallinules, and lacking webbed feet.
 Stocky, smaller than most ducks and floats high on the water.
 The color is dark gray to black with a white bill.
-Adults have a small red patch on the forehead that is usually only noticeable at close range.
+Adults have red eyes and a small deep-red patch on the forehead that is usually only noticeable at close range.

 Coots eat mostly aquatic vegetation, including algae, but occasionally feed on small insects, crustaceans, snails and more.